kchen023/scenario-forecast-monetary-policy-pmi/README.md

 ## Disclaimer

 *This dashboard is built for educational and research purposes.
-All scenario probabilities are judgmental estimates based on publicly available data as of March 2026.
+All scenario probabilities are judgmental estimates based on publicly available data as of June 2026.
 Nothing here constitutes investment advice.*

 ---